steph-viereckl/color-my-quilt/README.md

 * Add ability to toggle between hex and rgb
 * Add Stripe API for funsies
 * What if the file name of the RK fabric is not standard?
 Build web scraper to get url of tile using code instead of hardcoding?
 * Don't show fabric tile if none are selected (currently is defualted)
+* Show "No fabric found" if no results are returned
+* Create a new page that is a list of the robert kaufman fabric pictures and rgb matches
+* Consider taking multiple pixels of fabric in scraper and averaging them to avoid the 1 weird pixel

 ## Buggies